-ELT 108 Electrical Machines
+ELT 108 Electrical Machines (2-3-3)

 This course covers electrical machines and motors (AC and DC), along with generators and transformers.
 Prerequisites with a grade of "C" or higher: EEM 111 and EEM 116.
-This course is typically taught only in the Summer Semester.
+This course is typically offered in the Summer Semester.